Showing posts with label education and development. Show all posts

 Conclusion - PNG Vision 2050

-Above all, the PNG government needs to continue investing in infrastructure, education, and healthcare, promoting good governance and accountability, and developing sustainable economic models to build a better future for all its citizens.
+Above all, the PNG government must continue investing in human capital and infrastructure, promoting good governance and accountability, and developing sustainable economic models to build a better future for all its citizens.

 Illegal Logging in Papua New Guinea Alarming COP27